xxoo/node-fswin/readme.md

 ### convertPath and convertPathSync

-converts paths between 8.3 name and long name. these functions require a filesystem or network I/O, so there are both a block and non-block versions.
+converts paths between 8.3 name and long name.

+these functions require a filesystem or network I/O, so there are both a block and non-block versions.

 ### find and findSync

-find files or directories by path. these functions are like the dir command. using wild cards are allowed. both the block and non-block versions contain a basic mode and progressive mode. basic mode will wait till the search finish and return all results in an array. the progressive mode doesn't wait and returns a single result for each callback. this is useful when you are listing many files or the callback has much works to do. during the process the returned file information might be outdated. if you don't want to waste an I/O on each file for doing this job, try this mode.
+find files or directories by path.

+these functions are like the dir command. using wild cards are allowed. both the block and non-block versions contain a basic mode and progressive mode.

+basic mode will wait till the search finish and return all results in an array. the progressive mode will reutrn every single result as soon as it is available.

+this is useful when you are listing many files or the callback has much works to do. during the process the returned file information might be outdated. if you don't want to waste an I/O on each file for doing this job, try this mode.